daniaokuye/winnerineast.github.io/README.md

 ## <a name="DeepLearningGeneralAlgorithmCodes">Deep Learning Gernal Algorithm Codes</a>
 - [CapsNet with keras](https://github.com/winnerineast/CapsNet-Keras)：A Keras implementation of CapsNet in the paper: Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017.
 - [deep learning models](https://github.com/winnerineast/deeplearning-models):A collection of various deep learning architectures, models, and tips for TensorFlow and PyTorch in Jupyter Notebooks.
+- [DenseNet with Keras](https://github.com/winnerineast/DenseNet-Keras): This is an Keras implementation of DenseNet with ImageNet pretrained weights.
+The weights are converted from Caffe Models.
+The implementation supports both Theano and TensorFlow backends.
 - [Google Research](https://github.com/winnerineast/google-research):This repository contains code released by Google AI Research.
 - [keras applications](https://github.com/winnerineast/keras-applications):Keras Applications is the applications module of the Keras deep learning library.
 It provides model definitions and pre-trained weights for a number of popular archictures, such as VGG16, ResNet50, Xception, MobileNet, and more.
 - [lottery ticket hypothesis](https://github.com/winnerineast/lottery-ticket-hypothesis):This library reimplements and extends the work of Frankle and Carbin in "The Lottery Ticket Hypothesis: Finding Small, Trainable Neural Networks" (https://arxiv.org/abs/1803.03635).
 Their paper aims to explore why we find large, overparameterized networks easier to train than the smaller networks we can find by pruning or distilling.
 Their answer is the lottery ticket hypothesis: Any large network that trains successfully contains a subnetwork that is initialized such that - when trained in isolation - it can match the accuracy of the original network in at most the same number of training iterations.